TenghanZhong/tenghanzhong.github.io/_pages/about.md

 # **Welcome to my page!**

-· I am currently a Master's student in Mathematical Finance at the University of Southern California.
+· I am currently a Master's student in Mathematical Finance at the University of Southern California.<br>

-· My interest lies on the intersection of quantitative finance, machine learning, and statistical theory, with a particular interest in option pricing and volatility modeling.
+· My interest lies on the intersection of quantitative finance, machine learning, and statistical theory, with a particular interest in option pricing and volatility modeling.<br>

-· I am seeking a PhD position in Mathematical Finance, Statistics, or Economics, where I can apply my skills to solve challenging problems in these areas.
+· I am seeking a PhD position in Mathematical Finance, Statistics, or Economics, where I can apply my skills to solve challenging problems in these areas.<br>

 📄 [Download my CV](Tenghan_cv_with_OngingCourses.pdf)